-Do you need to know how to prevent public access to certain posts and pages in areas of your site like your sitemap?
+Ever wondered how to prevent public access to specific pages or posts in areas of your website like your sitemap?

 Often, the easiest way to do this is to filter your pages or posts by ID.

-Your WordPress Page ID is a unique identifier assigned to every post or page created on your site.
+Your WordPress Page ID is a unique number assigned to every page or post created on your site.

-Knowing how to find a page or post ID can be useful if, for example, you want to prevent pages from showing in your WordPress sitemap, or if you want only selected pages to show in the Pages Widget.
+Knowing how to locate a page or post ID can be quite useful if for example, you want to prevent pages from displaying in your WordPress sitemap, or if you want only selected pages to display in the sidebar.

-In this tutorial, you are going to learn how to locate page and post IDs in WordPress.
+In this step-by-step tutorial, you are going to learn how to easily locate the ID of WordPress pages and posts.

-To find your page or post ID, log into your site’s dashboard and either go to the Pages area (to find IDs of pages) or the Posts screen (to see IDs of posts) …
+To find your page or post ID, log into your WP administration area and, depending on which ID you are trying to locate, either go to the Pages screen (for IDs of pages) or the Posts area (to see IDs of posts) …

-(Hovering over the post title displays Post ID)
+(Hover over the title to view Post ID)

-The “ID” value is displayed in the status bar of your web browser.
-In the screenshot below, the ID is 5575 …
+The “ID” value is displayed in the status bar of your browser window.
+In the example below, the ID is 5575 …

 (Page ID displayed in your browser)